Liverpool Parks Police: 19th century

-The first police in Liverpool were appointed under the Liverpool Port and Town Improvement Act 1811 as "Dock Police Constables".
+The first police in Liverpool were appointed under the Liverpool Port and Town Improvement Act 1811 (51 Geo.
+3. c. cxliii) as "Dock Police Constables".
 However, the first reference to park constables is from 1832, during the Cholera Riots.
 On 29 May, the Liverpool Chronicle reported that:

-On 29 February 1836, the "Liverpool Town Borough Police" came into being, having been formed under the Municipal Corporations Act 1835.
-Liverpool Corporation merged the Corporation Constabulary, Dock Police and the Town Watch into the new police force, though the Park and Market Constables appear to have survived with an independent existence under the control of the town council.
+On 29 February 1836, the "Liverpool Town Borough Police" came into being, having been formed under the Municipal Corporations Act 1835 (5 & 6 Will.
+4. c.
+76).
+Liverpool Corporation merged the Corporation Constabulary, Dock Police and the Town Watch into the new police force, though the park and market constables appear to have survived with an independent existence under the control of the town council.

-Newsham Park was opened in 1847, at which point "Gentleman Park Keepers" patrolled the parks.
+Newsham Park was opened in 1847, at which point "gentleman park leepers" patrolled the parks.
 Their uniform consisted of a frock coat, velveteen trousers and gaiters, and a stovepipe hat, with a metal band bearing the words "Park Keeper".

-In 1855, the Borough Town Council enquired into who was responsible for policing the town's parks.
+In 1855, the borough town council enquired into who was responsible for policing the town's parks.
 The view of the Head Constable of the Town Police, Captain John Greig, and that of the Watch Committee, was that the Liverpool Improvements Committee was responsible for the maintenance of law and order, and the Town Borough Police did not patrol the parks, only responding to incidents reported by members of the public.
-The Council therefore decided to employ "Park Keepers" for the parks.
-In 1855, the Liverpool Improvement Act was passed and in 1856 four "Liverpool Park Keepers" were appointed as such.
-The Park Keepers initially wore civilian clothing, though black stovepipe hats were issued shortly after, with a blue band with the words "Park Keeper" in red letters, and a full uniform was issued in the contemporary style.
+The council therefore decided to employ "park keepers" for the parks.
+The Liverpool Improvement Act 1855 (18 & 19 Vict. c. clv) was passed and in 1856 four "Liverpool Park Keepers" were appointed as such.
+The park keepers initially wore civilian clothing, though black stovepipe hats were issued shortly after, with a blue band with the words "Park Keeper" in red letters, and a full uniform was issued in the contemporary style.